omerien/homebrew-build-linux-mac/README.md

 ## Instructions

-(This is not finished, this should be the end-user experience) (If you installed nsabovic/homebrew-public version, uninstall it because it will cause trouble (`brew uninstall elf-header && brew untap nsabovic/homebrew-public`)
+(Do not execute these instructions, the project isn't over) (If you installed nsabovic/homebrew-public version, uninstall it because it will cause trouble (`brew uninstall elf-header && brew untap nsabovic/homebrew-public`)

 0. Install brew at [brew.sh](https://brew.sh)